Psychological stress: Other effects

 There is likely a connection between stress and illness.
 Theories of a proposed stress–illness link suggest that both acute and chronic stress can cause illness, and studies have found such a link.
 According to these theories, both kinds of stress can lead to changes in behavior and in physiology.
-Behavioral changes can involve smoking- and eating-habits and physical activity.
+Behavioral changes can involve smoking and eating habits and physical activity.
 Physiological changes can be changes in sympathetic activation or hypothalamic pituitary adrenocorticoid activation, and immunological function.
 However, there is much variability in the link between stress and illness.

 There is some evidence that stress can make the individual more susceptible to physical illnesses like the common cold.
 "Although chronic (but not acute) stressful events are associated with greater susceptibility, the association between social diversity and colds is not altered after controlling for life events."
 Stressful events, such as job changes, correlate with insomnia, impaired sleeping, and health complaints.
 Research indicates the type of stressor (whether it is acute or chronic) and individual characteristics such as age and physical well-being before the onset of the stressor can combine to determine the effect of stress on an individual.
 An individual's personality characteristics (such as level of neuroticism), genetics, and childhood experiences with major stressors and traumas may also dictate their response to stressors.
 Stress may also cause headaches.

-Chronic stress and a lack of coping resources available or used by an individual can often lead to the development of psychological issues such as depression and anxiety (see below for further information).
+Chronic stress and a lack of coping resources available or used by an individual can often lead to the development of psychological issues such as depression and anxiety.
 This is particularly true regarding chronic stressors.
 These are stressors that may not be as intense as an acute stressor like a natural disaster or a major accident, but they persist over longer periods of time.
 These types of stressors tend to have a more negative impact on health because they are sustained and thus require the body's physiological response to occur daily.
 This depletes the body's energy more quickly and usually occurs over long periods of time, especially when such microstressors cannot be avoided (for example: stress related to living in a dangerous neighborhood).
-See allostatic load for further discussion of the biological process by which chronic stress may affect the body.
+Chronic stress may lead to allostatic load, a biological process affecting many physiological systems.
 For example, studies have found that caregivers, particularly those of dementia patients, have higher levels of depression and slightly worse physical health than non-caregivers.